Last updated: April 8, 2020 By Arvin Reynold

-If you want to attach a face shield to the Giro Air Attack, then you’re in luck.
+If you want to attach a face shield to the triathlon helmet, then you’re in luck.
 The removable Ziess visor can be attached using magnetic clips to your helmet, and can easily be flipped when needed.

 The Carl Ziess visor protects your eyes from dust, dirt, debris, and bugs as you speed down the straight-away.

 To help give you the perfect fit, the interior shell tightens by way of a retention dial with three different heights, as well as having a Roc Loc Air fit adjustment.
 Comfort is assured by way of the interior paddings X-Static Technology.

 With X-Static Technology, real silver fibers are interwoven into the rest of the fabric and act as an antimicrobial.